-Key features of the technology are seamless intra and inter-GW handover on service data flow level using the Host Identity Protocol (HIP), IEEE 802.21 Media Independent Handover protocol in network-controlled mode, HIP signalling delegation services and context transfer protocol.
+Key features in focus of the MEVICO project of UFA-HIP technology are seamless intra and inter-GW handover on service data flow level using the Host Identity Protocol (HIP), IEEE 802.21 Media Independent Handover protocol in network-controlled mode, HIP signalling delegation services and context transfer protocol.
 Depending on the distribution level of the GWs, the load distribution can be ameliorated in the network.